-The following page gives you detailed descriptions of Local Edit behavior and functionality.
+The following workflows provide detailed descriptions of Local Edits tool behavior and functionality.

 The area of effect of a local edit depends on the selection.
 You can select single or multiple parts of a building.

-When you select components of a building with the Local edits tool , an orange highlight shows the current area of effect in the Viewport.
-The editable attributes in this area are also highlighted in orange in the Inspector.
+When you select components of a building with the Local Edits tool , an orange highlight shows the current area of effect in the Viewport window.
+The editable attributes in this area are also highlighted in orange in the Inspector window.

 - Click the Local Edits tool to activate local editing.

-- Click on the component of the building you want to edit the attributes.
+- Click the component of the building whose attributes you want to edit.

-- Edit the attributes by adjusting the handles of a highlighted attribute, or make the edits directly in the Inspector.
+- Edit the attributes by adjusting the handles of a highlighted attribute, or make the edits directly in the Inspector window.
 You are affecting the attributes only for the current highlighted selection.

-After making local edits, the edited attributes will have orange highlights with a * symbol in the Inspector.
-The * symbol indicates that the attributes have local edits applied in the current selection.
-The Inspector also displays the attribute values in bold after changes are made as it normally does in the Inspector.
+After making local edits, the edited attributes have orange highlights with an asterisk (*) in the Inspector window.
+The asterisk indicates that the attributes have local edits applied in the current selection.
+The Inspector window also displays the attribute values in bold after changes are made.

 You can also edit attributes that are outside the current orange highlight, such as floorHeight.
-This will have a greater area of effect.
+This has a greater area of effect.
 To see the area, hover over the corresponding handle.

 Edits will only affect attributes of the selected components.

-- Hold Ctrl + Shift and click to remove items from the selection.
+- Press Ctrl+Shift and click to remove items from the selection.

 During rule application, a shape tree is created with multiple levels, such as windows, floors, and facades.
-See Shape Tree for more details.
+See Model Hierarchy for more details.

-This shape tree can be used to make local edits on multiple objects at once, for example on all windows on one floor or on all floors on one facade.
+You can use this shape tree to make local edits on multiple objects at once, for example, on all windows on one floor or on all floors on one facade.
 This is called local edits on higher levels.
-The levels where edits are possible are determined automatically and can be selected using the select higher level mechanism as follows:
+The levels where edits are possible are determined automatically, and you can select them using Select higher level as follows:

 - Create a single selection.